Athanasios-Oikonomopoulos/Get-StringHash/README.md

 > Finally, a demonstration using a string with numbers, symbols, and punctuation.
 The script handles all ASCII characters correctly and still produces a valid lowercase hex digest.
 ![Complex input with special characters](screenshots/5-special-chars.png)

+## License
+This project is licensed under the [MIT License](LICENSE).
+© 2025 Athanasios Oikonomopoulos